 Expenses you can claim include your accommodation, meals and expenses which are incidental to the travel (incidentals).
-For example, if you're required to travel interstate for 3 nights to meet with clients.
+For example, if you travel interstate to attend a work-related conference, seminar or training course.

 You can't claim a deduction for travel expenses where you don't incur any expenses, because: